bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/unbeleevable.md

 ### Video

+{% include content/buttons/button-danger.html text="View on YouTube" link="https://www.youtube.com/watch?v=fQG3O6avUrw" icon="fa-brands fa-youtube" %}

 The video the email is referring to is a video of Lee speaking about the Mantra cult.
-You can watch the [Unbeleevable video on YouTube](https://youtu.be/fQG3O6avUrw?si=zOYCqH0iVpDiaB2V)

 Within the ARG, this is broadcasted by Community Resource Analog Program (CRAP).

 {% include gallery.html folder="files/unbeleevable/gallery" %}